MIDASverse/rMIDAS/README.md

     packages
   - Automatic reversing of all pre-processing steps prior to analysis
   - Built-in regression function based on `glm` (applying Rubin’s combination rules)

+### Background on method

+For more information on the underlying multiple imputation method, MIDAS, see:

+Lall, Ranjit, and Thomas Robinson.
+2020.
+“Applying the MIDAS Touch: How to Handle Missing Values in Large and Complex Data.”
+APSA Preprints. https://doi.org/10.33774/apsa-2020-3tk40-v3

 ## Installation